Nelson-SV/OnionArchitecture/README.md

-# Onion Architecture .NET Backend - Basic Setup
+# Onion Architecture .NET Backend + React & Typescript Frontend
+# Step By Step Guide

 This project follows the Onion Architecture pattern with the following structure: